Faculty

 Gerald Dawe - Mr. Dawe has published six collections of poetry, most recently The Morning Train (1999) and Lake Geneva (2003).
 He has also published two collections of essays and a critical memoir.
 He is a lecturer in English and director of the graduate creative writing programme at Trinity College Dublin.
 He is working on The Proper Word, collected essays on poetry and politics in Ireland.

-James Gifford - web.uvic.ca/~gifford Dr. Gifford is an Assistant Professor and Postdoctoral Fellow in English at the University of Victoria.
-A very active performer of chamber music and opera, his academic research generally includes reader response, colonial literature, Humanities Computing, and twentieth century literature (American and British).
+James Gifford - (alpha.fdu.edu/~jgifford) Dr. Gifford is an Assistant Professor and Director of the University Core at Fairleigh Dickinson University.
+His academic research generally includes reader response, colonial literature, Humanities Computing, and twentieth century literature (American and British).
 James has published extensively on Lawrence Durrell and is currently editing the Robert Graves / Aemelia Laracuen correspondence as well as the poetry and travel writing of the 19th century Canadian author Edward Taylor Fletcher.
-His edition of the Henry Miller - Herbert Read Letters will be released in 2008.
+His edition of the Henry Miller - Herbert Read Letters was released in 2007 and his critical editions of Lawrence Durrell's first novels, Pied Piper of Lovers and Panic Spring were released in 2008.

 Isabelle Keller - has been teaching English literature, linguistics and translation for the past three years at the University of Toulouse le Mirail, France.
 Her work on anamorphosis in The Alexandria Quartet, for a preliminary dissertation, was awarded the International Lawrence Durrell Prize for New Scholarship in 2000.
 The study of anamorphosis has also led her to work on intertextuality, relating Durrell's writing to the visual arts.